 What You Need to Know:

-• Concentration Area: Your master's degree does not need to be specific to nutrition or dietetics.
+• Concentration Area: Winthrop University offers an MS in Human Nutrition; however, your master's degree does not need to be specific to nutrition or dietetics.
 In fact, many individuals pursue a Master’s or Doctoral level degree in an area that they know complements their career goals!
 Winthrop offers an MS in Human Nutrition that improves the depth of your skills before entering a Dietetic Internship.

 • Save Time and Money: At Winthrop University, we have a combined MS/DI program.
 During the first year of the program, you will complete your MS courses.
 During the second year of the program, you will complete your Dietetic Internship (see Step 3 below).